Pfizer World Headquarters, New York

 CEE = Conjugated Equine Estrogens.
 CEE drugs include Premarin (cream and tablet), Prempro and Premphase (not marketed, mainly available online), Duavee (in the US) and Duavive (in Europe).

-CEE's are extracted from the estrogen rich urine of pregnant mares, their foals a byproduct typically sold off at auction where kill buyers working for slaughterhouses regularly attend.
+CEE's are extracted from the estrogen rich urine of pregnant mares; their foals become a byproduct typically sold off at auction where kill buyers working for slaughterhouses regularly attend.